 Kenya has two coffee harvests in a year.
 The late crop is harvested between September to December, and the early crop is harvested between March and August.
-Eaagads coffee is marketed by Coffee Management Services Ltd through the license of Oaklands Coffee Marketing Limited.
-Kenyan coffee is either sold through the auction or direct sales.
+Eaagads Limited coffee is marketed by Coffee Management Services through the license of Oaklands Coffee Marketing Limited.
+Kenyan coffee is either sold through the auction and direct sales.
 Direct sales usually achieve a premium over prices obtained through the auction.
-During the year, the company achieved sales of 59.4 tonnes of coffee through direct sales, valued at KShs 26.3 million compared to 62.4 tons in the previous year, valued at KShs 36.4 million in 2019.
-The auction sales for the year were 67.7 tonnes compared to 353.6 tons previous year, valued at KShs 22.3 million and KShs 143.5 million, respectively.
+During the year, the company achieved sales of 184.3 tonnes of coffee through direct sales, valued at KShs 119.8 million compared to 59.4 tons in the previous year, valued at KShs 26.2 million.
+The auction sales for the year were 48.42 tonnes compared to 67.8 tons previous year, valued at KShs 19.8 million and KShs 22.3 million, respectively.

-EAAGADS LIMITED CHAIRMAN'S REPORT (continued)
+CHAIRMAN'S REPORT (continued) FOR THE YEAR ENDED 31 MARCH 2021